ASSESSMENT AND EXERCISE PRESCRIPTION FOR CARDIORESPIRATORY & METABOLIC DYSFUNCTION

-04. Differentiate between the expected and adverse cardiorespiratory and metabolic outcomes from different types of exercise
+04. Critically analyse expected and adverse cardiorespiratory and metabolic outcomes from different types of exercise.

 - Online lectures, forums and quizzes will highlight expected and adverse exercise resposnes to various types of exercise (aerobic & resistance).
 Case studies presented in the face-toface sessions will consolidate understanding and analytical skills of physiological outcomes.
 Practical sessions will further consolidate analytical abilities.

-05. Design clinical exercise interventions for individuals with cardiorespiratory and metabolic dysfunction
+05. Reflect on clinical measures and consider outcomes to design clinical exercise interventions for individuals with cardiorespiratory and metabolic dysfunction.

 - Case studies presented in face-to-face sessions will facilitate the design and prescription of clinical exercise interventions.
 Practicals will provide actual data for exercise interventions to be based upon and then discussed in online forums.